-"I look at my surroundings more; especially the colours of the sky, trees and plants" Craft Café participant loneliness that many of the older people had been experiencing.
+"I look at my surroundings more; especially the colours of the sky, trees and plants" Craft Café participant experiencing.
 All highlighted the rewarding companionship that the Craft Café offered and pointed to important new friendships that had emerged.
 For many, the opportunity to take part in engaging new activities had a positive effect on existing relationships - for one the opportunity of more time away from the home had led to a better relationship